CMU-313/spring23-nodebb-team-dj-kew/UserGuide.md

 ## Automated Testing

 We added additional automated tests as detailed in this [PR #46](https://github.com/CMU-313/spring23-nodebb-team-dj-kew/pull/46).
 The new tests cover both the anonymous posting and private posting features and are written under `test/topic.js`
+We believe our tests sufficiently cover the changes we made because we covered all the cases where the poster can choose to post anonymously, privately, or regularly.
+Our tests check to ensure when topics/posts objects are created either anonymously or privately, that their isAnon or isPrivate field is set to true accordingly.
+We also performed manual testing, with screenshots below.

 After setting up the NodeBB project.
 Go to the root directory of the project, and run: